neurotechdk/neurotechdk.github.io/docs/index.md

 ---
 title: Home
 layout: home
-lastmod: '2021-11-15T17:22:56.577Z'
 permalink: /
 carousel_images:
+  - path: /assets/img/carousel/brainjamposter_carousel.jpg
+    title: "NTX DK BrainJam"
+    caption: "So many reasons to come along"
+    subtitle: "1 - 2 December 2021"
+    cta: "Join"
+    link: "/brainjam-december-2021"

   - path: /assets/img/carousel/cubes.jpg
-    title: "Cubes are cool"
+    caption: "Cubes are cool"
     subtitle: "...and so are you!"
-  - path: /assets/img/carousel/vrheadset.jpg
-    title: "Why live in the real world"
-    subtitle: "The Zuck Wants You"
   - path: /assets/img/carousel/usebrain.jpg
-    title: "Have you ever felt like you only use 10% of your brain?"
+    caption: "Have you ever felt like you only use 10% of your brain?"
     subtitle: "Well, you're wrong"
 ---